 PCB’s (PolyChlorinatedBiphenyl's) is not used in the manufacture of our buckets.
 The black and white buckets are made from 70% post consumer plastic and 10% recycled plastic and the tan bucket is “virgin” plastic.
 There is no danger of any material leaching from the plastic and contaminating the food waste and therefore the not harmful to the downstream by-products of composted food waste.

-14 out of 14 people would recommend this product13/03/2018, By SueLove my Bokashi; have been using my bins (scrapped the worm farm) for about 3 years now.
+15 out of 15 people would recommend this product23/03/2018, By green fingerslove working in the garden with this13/03/2018, By SueLove my Bokashi; have been using my bins (scrapped the worm farm) for about 3 years now.

 I also use the Bokashi on the cat scat as it breaks down any pathogens; before disposing of the scat.21/01/2018, By BeccaWorks well to aid the compost!
 I have two bucket so I alternate between the two.
 Once one is ready I add it to my heap and I'm getting awesome compost now!!20/11/2017, By Bridgetvery happy with this product26/10/2017, By ferrisbuellerso far so good, seems to aid in the composting process25/10/2017, By DinnyI have used this for years and not does make nice compost but I confess I do not like the smell!
 Am I doing some thing wrong?06/10/2017, By AnishSo good I got two31/08/2017, By RebeccaWorks very well!18/08/2017, By AnelI love this product.
 We have a small compost bin inside the house (which we then empty when it's full), and sprinkling a bit of Bokashi over reduces the smell (it smells like malt which is quit pleasant!) and helps with the quality of compost that we work into the garden.
 We always have Bokashi in our home.29/05/2017, By SusannaThis system has really helped reduce our food waste - even though we live in a flat and don't have a garden.
 The bran lasts us (two people) about a month, and it is ridiculously easy to use.
 I've even started bringing scraps home from work - and have a bag of Bokashi in the office as well as at home!23/03/2016, By LizetteI love this product!!
 There is no rotting food smell and it so easy to use.
 This is the first time in 2 years that I can get anything in my garden to grow as the soil quality was very poor.03/03/2016, By ColleenI LOVE my Bokashi!
 Between changing our shopping habits,recycling and using Bokashi, we have not put out garbage since July 2015.
 We could never have done this without our Bokashi Composter.
 Very impressed with this product.26/01/2016, By Kerry-LeeMy recycling Bokashi bin is a dream... no smell, no fuss, absolutely love making my very own compost.
 The bran is excellent at cutting bad odours and accelerating the decomposing matter into valuable compost.02/10/2015, By AdeleComposting, in my opinion, is one of the simplest ways to make a difference to the plight of our planet and the more I read up on the consequences of organic waste on landfills I feel it is non optional.
 Everyone should compost their organic waste and the Bokashi systems makes this super easy.16/12/2014, By CarmaI would highly recommend this for anyone interested in using their organic kitchen waste as green in their hot composting or to just work it into a garden bed.
 Bokashi is a great way to recycle your Organic kitchen waste into your garden.